istio/istio.io/_docs/concepts/policy-and-control/mixer-config.md

 The above is declaring that the system can produce metrics called `request_count`.
 Such metrics will hold 64-bit integer values and be managed as absolute counters.
-Each metric reported will have four labels, two specifying the source and target names, one being the service name, the other being the response code for the request.
+Each metric reported will have four labels, two specifying the source and destination names, one being the service name, the other being the response code for the request.
 Given this descriptor, Mixer
 can ensure that generated metrics are always properly formed, can arrange for efficient storage for these metrics, and can ensure infrastructure backends are ready to accept